On the nature of screening in Voorn-Overbeek type theories: Screening in Voorn-Overbeek type theories

-The electroneutrality condition, involving now four variables, exerts less of a constraint on the values of the different volume fractions as in the previous case, where we had a system with only two components.
+The electroneutrality condition, involving now four variables, exerts less of a constraint on the values of the different volume fractions as in the case of {\sl Model 1}, where we had a system with only two components.

 Let us first consider the limit of $\phi_1 = \phi_2 = \phi_s$ and $\phi_3 = \phi_4 = \phi_M$, {\sl i.e.}, the salt and the polyions are electroneutral separately, being just a particular case of the general electroneutrality condition.